aaronksaunders/parse-starter-appC/README.md

     "url":"http://files.parsetfss.com/f875e1c9-4326-4040-afd8-19849220/tfss-e74daf28-iTunesConnect.png"
 }
 ```
-A helper method with allow you to upload the file and associate it with a specific object called a FileHelper.
-This `FileHelper` object will provide access to the image
+A helper method with allow you to upload the file and associate it with a specific object called a ImageInfo.
+This `ImageInfo` object will provide access to the image
 ```Javascript
 var parseService = require('parseREST');
 parseService.init();